JiYongCho/jiyongcho.github.io/_pages/about.md

 My ultimate goal is to revolutionize how we learn and share knowledge online, making the process more engaging and effective for all users.

 I am currently a Ph.D. resident at LG AI Research.
-In the Advanced Machine Learning lab, I work on `human-centered model evaluation` as part of building large language models that are trustworthy and inspiring to experts or knowledge workers.
-I curate expert data, evaluate modules of a model, develop evaluation metrics aligned with human values, and conduct user studies with prototypes of llm-powered applications.
+In the Advanced Machine Learning lab, I work on `human-centered model evaluation` as part of building large language models (LLMs) that are trustworthy and inspiring to experts or knowledge workers.
+I curate expert data, evaluate modules of a model, develop evaluation metrics aligned with human values, and conduct user studies with prototypes of LLM-powered applications.